Measurements of Gravitational Attractions at small Accelerations: Experimental Setup

 \subsection{Improvements}

-After the relocation to an underground experimental hall of the HERA accelerator the experimental setup was significantly improved: \begin{itemize} \item Stability of the lid inclination through the damped suspension of the vacuum vessel, \item Temperature stability of the lid was maintained down to 0.1 degrees Celsius over several hours. \item Stable vacuum conditions were maintained in the vessel at about $\rm 2 \cdot 10^{-5}\ mbar$. \item An improved method was implemented for determination of the near positions of the field masses. \item The data acquisition was significantly improved by the installation of a recursive algorithm.
-This resulted in a more stable data collection process independent of external large distortions, like earthquakes. \end{itemize}
+After the relocation to an underground experimental hall of the HERA accelerator the experimental setup was significantly improved: \begin{itemize} \item[] The lid inclination was stabilizes by using a damped suspension of the vacuum vessel. \item[] Temperature stability of the lid was maintained down to 0.1 degrees Celsius over several hours. \item[] Stable vacuum conditions were maintained in the vessel at about $\rm 2 \cdot 10^{-5}\ mbar$. \item[] The method for determining the near positions of the field masses was improved, \item[] The data acquisition was significantly improved by the installation of a recursive algorithm for the continuous readjustment to a drifting resonance frequency.
+This resulted in a more stable data collection process independent of external large distortions, like earthquakes.
+Further on, it allowed to choose a resonance frequency with a narrower width resulting in an improved frequency resolution. \end{itemize}